Terminal illness: Do-not-resuscitate

 One of the options of care that patients may discuss with their families and medical providers is the do-not-resuscitate (DNR) order.
 This means that if the patient's heart stops, CPR and other methods to bring back heartbeat would not be performed.
 This is the patient's choice to make and can depend on a variety of reasons, whether based on personal beliefs or medical concerns.
 DNR orders can be medically and legally binding depending on the applicable jurisdiction.

 Decisions like these should be indicated in the advance directive so that the patient's wishes can be carried out to improve end-of-life care.

 Symptoms near death

 A variety of symptoms become more apparent when a patient is nearing death.
 Recognizing these symptoms and knowing what will come may help family members prepare.

 During the final few weeks, symptoms will vary largely depending on the patient's disease.
 During the final hours, patients usually will reject food and water and will also sleep more, choosing not to interact with those around them.
 Their bodies may behave more irregularly, with changes in breathing, sometimes with longer pauses between breaths, irregular heart rate, low blood pressure, and coldness in the extremities.
-It is important to note, however, that symptoms will vary per patient.
+Symptoms will vary per patient.